chriswarren31/super-smashing-great-portfolio/README.md

-# Take a look at Data Science portfolio
+# Take a look at my amazing Data Science portfolio

 ## Work Experience
 I have more than 3 years experience working with data.
 It's my favourite thing in the world.
 I have an immense curiosity on anything data based and can't wait to get started on working with you.